The Shambles: Notable buildings

 Almost all the buildings on the street are listed.
-On the east side, 1 Shambles is timber-framed and probably 14th century; 2 Shambles is early 18th century; and 3–5 Shambles are all 19th century, one initially serving as the former Shoulder of Mutton pub.
+On the east side, 1 Shambles is timber-framed and probably 14th century; 2 Shambles is early 18th century; and 3–5 Shambles are all 19th century, one of them initially serving as the former Shoulder of Mutton pub.
 6 Shambles is late 18th century, with a 20th-century renovation and shopfront.
-7–8 Shambles are late and early 15th century, respectively; and 9 Shambles is also 15th century.
-10–11 Shambles originated as one 15th-century house; and 12 Shambles has some parts probably dating from the 14th century.
-13 Shambles is early 17th century, while 14 Shambles was originally timber-framed but of unclear date.
-19 Shambles was built in the early 16th century; 20 Shambles is mid-18th century; and 21 Shambles and 22–23 Shambles were each built in early 18th century.
+7–8 Shambles are late and early 15th century respectively, and 9 Shambles is also 15th century.
+10–11 Shambles originated as a single 15th-century house, and 12 Shambles has some parts probably dating from the 14th century.
+13 Shambles is early 17th century, while 14 Shambles was originally timber-framed but is of unclear date.
+19 Shambles was built in the early 16th century; 20 Shambles is mid-18th century; and 21 Shambles and 22–23 Shambles were each built in the early 18th century.
 At the end of the street is the parish room of St Crux.

-On the west side, 27–28 Shambles were built in the early 19th century; 30 Shambles is 18th-century but largely rebuilt in 1952; and 31–33 Shambles were built as a terrace in about 1436.
+On the west side, 27–28 Shambles were built in the early 19th century; 30 Shambles is 18th-century but was largely rebuilt in 1952; and 31–33 Shambles were built as a terrace in about 1436.

-Among the structures of The Shambles is a shrine to Saint Margaret Clitherow, who was married to a butcher who owned and lived in a shop in the street.
-Her home is thought to have been number 10 Shambles, on the opposite side of the street to the shrine, at number 35, which has a priest hole fireplace.
+Among the structures of The Shambles is a shrine to Saint Margaret Clitherow, who was married to a butcher who owned and lived in a shop on the street.
+Her home is thought to have been 10 Shambles, on the opposite side of the street from the shrine at number 35, which has a priest-hole fireplace.
 These are also listed.
-37–38 Shambles are late-15th century; and 39 Shambles includes a 15th-century timber frame.
-40 Shambles is early-18th century; 41–42 Shambles is 15th century; and 43 Shambles was built in 1775.
-44 Shambles is 15th century; 45 Shambles is early-18th century; and 46–47 Shambles were built in about 1740.
+37–38 Shambles are late 15th century, and 39 Shambles includes a 15th-century timber frame.
+40 Shambles is early 18th century; 41–42 Shambles is 15th century; and 43 Shambles was built in 1775.
+44 Shambles is 15th century; 45 Shambles is early 18th century; and 46–47 Shambles were built in about 1740.